Prices are steep but the service was excellent.Read More

 e7 Health offers Malaria Prescriptions

 e7 Health is a preventative health and wellness company that specializes in Travel Medicine.
 Our Clinics are supervised by Board Certified doctors.
-We provide comprehensive immunization services including all vaccines available in the US for work, school, travel, and general health.
+We provide comprehensive immunization services including all vaccines available in the US (excluding the COVID-19 vaccine) for work, school, travel, and general health.

 - All appropriate vaccines (based on CDC Guidelines)